 Summary of Report:

-Over the next few pages, I’ll go throughsummarise the literature I’ve read to date, picking out any data that could be used as parameters, go through the current state of Marzihas code and how I’ll adjust it to this project.
+Over the next few pages, I’ll summarise the literature I’ve read to date, picking out any data that could be used as parameters, go through the current state of Marzihas code and how I’ll adjust it to this project.
 Next, we’ll discuss in detail the aims and objectives, what will not be covered and why, and any experiments or tests I’ll be carrying out at the end of the project.
 Finally, I end on a conclusion on what’s been found so far, my achievements to date and a project plan to take through into semester 2.

-Literature Review (Aim: 1363/1500)
+Literature Review (Aim: 1439/1500)